 So, what can you do?

-Why are you looking at the Service Desk headcount in the first place?
+There many reasons for considering Service Desk headcounts in the first place.
 Are you aiming to reduce headcount?
 Free up Service Desk staff to do more interesting tasks?
 Extend the hours of operation without hiring?
 Defend your existing headcount?
 Justify additional staff?

 Regardless of your goals, here are some of the things you can do to ensure you have the optimum staffing levels for your Service Desk: